robwilds/ADFAPAcontracts/README.md

 Note:  there is an entry in the app.config.json file for specifying the APA or HA process that has the configured form.
 Example:
 "workflowAppName":"clm-mvp-v1-alpha-1" and  "processDefinitionName":"NDA Request Form"

+## Alfreco Configuration
+Within the root of the project there's a demo files folder that contains the model for contracts.
+Load the model within alfresco and activate.

 ## PreReqs